Taiyou no Aloe (Sun Aloe) Hyaluronic Acid: Hands-On Review

 This is a very simple product, but considering its flexibility and range of uses I think this is a really smart way to boost the performance of a whole range of products for a fairly minimal investment.
 Considering you’re using it a drop at a time, the 80mL bottle should last you a good while.

 The nice thing about offering it in a 10mL bottle as well is that this is a really easy product to test out before you commit to what seems like a year’s worth.
-This serum comes in 10mL and 80mL sizes, as well as in the set pictured above that comes with the 80mL plus two bonus 10mL bottles.
+This serum comes in 10mL bottles, plus the set pictured above that comes with the 80mL and two bonus 10mL bottles.